top of page

 Tali Grinshpan

-Her work is included in numerous private collections and has been exhibited in national and international galleries and museums such as Museum of Glass Kanazawa, Japan, The Imagine Museum, FL, Boise Art Museum, ID, Grand Rapids Art Museum, MI, Tacoma Museum of Glass, WA, Qingdao Art Museum, China and Eretz Israel Museum in Tel Aviv, Israel.
+Tali’s work is included in numerous public and private collections.
+She has exhibited in national and international galleries and museums such as Museum of Glass Kanazawa, Japan, The Imagine Museum, FL, Boise Art Museum, ID, Grand Rapids Art Museum, MI, Tacoma Museum of Glass, WA, Qingdao Art Museum, China, Stourbridge Glass Museum, UK, Crocker Art Museum, Sacramento, CA and Eretz Israel Museum in Tel Aviv, Israel.

 bottom of page